greenelab/phenoplier/README.md

 Running all the steps would take around a week under this hardware configuration (without considering the cluster jobs, which would depend on the resources available).

 ## Running the code

+You basically have two options to run the code: 1) create a local conda environment in your computer, or 2) use our Docker image (where you don't need to create a conda environment).
+Using Docker should be much easier, and it is the recommended way.
+Below, we first show how to run the code using the command-line (terminal) and your browser.
+Then we show how to do the same but with Docker.

 ### From the command-line